Lehigh Gap Area Bird Feeder Watch

 Bake Oven Knob Area Winter Bird Survey

 This survey is conducted on the third Saturday of each January, weather permitting, to identify all of the birds found on an auto tour route that roughly forms a rectangle around Bake Oven Knob on the Kittatinny Ridge, or Blue Mountain, in eastern Pennsylvania.
-(Cumulative records from 1997-2013)
+Click here for the cumulative count records from 1997 through 2019.